daniel-zm-fang/Workflow-Automation-System/readme.md

 # Workflow Automation System

-This project implements a flexible **workflow automation system**, similar to **Zapier**, with a focus on insurance application processing.
+This project implements a flexible **workflow automation system**, similar to **Zapier**.
 It demonstrates how to build a system that can automate multi-step workflows triggered by events like receiving an email.

 ## How It Works